 Choose Your Outdoor String Lights

-Researching outdoor string lights we quickly realized solar was the way to go.
-Our criteria were:
+Researching outdoor string lights, we quickly realized solar was the way to go.
+Our criteria was:

 - fun style